tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/实例生命周期/扩展实例/创建灾备实例_intl.md

 TencentDB for MongoDB allows you to create one or more disaster recovery instances for use cases with special regulation or reliability requirements.
 It is a cost-effective way to ensure continuous and reliable services.

 >!
-- Creating read-only instances is currently whitelisting.
-Please submit a ticket for the service.
+- Creating read-only instances is currently being whitelisted.
+Please submit a ticket to use the service.
 - Due to delay in data synchronization, disaster recovery instances may not synchronize the data in real-time.
 You can find the synchronization latency between the disaster recovery instances and the master instance on the console.

 ### How does it work